AI for Educators Daily Podcast with Dan Fitzpatrick

 Published · 483

-Find out more Highlights - What the study essentially found is that there’s widespread fear about AI's impact on jobs, and a significant belief that our education system just isn't keeping pace. - The study found that over half the public, fifty-six percent, and even nearly sixty percent of employers, agree with the prediction that AI could eliminate half of these roles within five years. - This, for me, is a massive red flag and a huge opportunity all at once. - It's about how AI is helping...
+Send us Fan Mail Find out more Highlights - What the study essentially found is that there’s widespread fear about AI's impact on jobs, and a significant belief that our education system just isn't keeping pace. - The study found that over half the public, fifty-six percent, and even nearly sixty percent of employers, agree with the prediction that AI could eliminate half of these roles within five years. - This, for me, is a massive red flag and a huge opportunity all at once. - It's about ...

 Can AI really accelerate student learning by years?